 All the kittens are born with blue eyes.
 At about 5-6 weeks of age they start to change to the color according to their coat color.
 The point kittens will have blue color and it will not change.
 The color of the eyes stabilizes from 8 month to 24 months.
 You can try to predict kitten's eyecolor by looking at his parents.
 So if you will take a look at the cats in our cattery and their anchestors, they have deep green, aqua and blue eyes.

 When kitten is ready to go to his new home and what it comes with .

 Our kittens are ready for a new home when they are at least 10-12 weeks old.
-At 6 weeks of age they are getting the first round of shots of FVRCP (includes 3 vaccines) and deworming with Pyrantel.
-At 9 weeks we are repeating FVRCP vaccination, deworming with Pyrantel and also testing the kittens for FeLV/FIV (blood test) and internal parasites (Fecal test).
-At 12 weeks we are repeating FVRCP vaccine.
+At 6-7 weeks of age they are getting the first round of shots of FVRCP (includes 3 vaccines) and deworming with Pyrantel.
+At 9 weeks we are repeating FVRCP vaccination, deworming with Pyrantel.
+At 11 weeks we have our last check up with our Veterinarian, also last FVRCP vaccination, deworming with pyrantel, tests for FeLV/FIV/HW (blood test) and internal parasites (Fecal test).
 Also we would like to mention that if you need to wait for that very special date (Birthday, Valentines Day, Christmas, Anniversary) we don't mind to hold the kitten till then but please let us know about it in advance.

 All our kittens come